 Developmental contributions to reproductive behavior

-- Alberts dissects the impact of the maternal environment on the behavior of rat pups.
+- Alberts dissects the impact of the maternal environment and behavior on the physiology and social behavior of rat pups.

-- Hurley studies the effects of early-life social isolation on the regulation of reproductive vocal communication.
+- Hurley studies how early-life social isolation impacts reproductive vocal communication.

-- Sengelaub focuses on the role of maternal licking in neural development and sexual behavior in the rat.
+- Sengelaub focuses on the role of maternal licking in neuromuscular development and sexual behavior in rats.

-- Todd and Garcia examine how environment and experience affect mate choice, reproductive strategies, and sexual behavior in humans.
+- Garcia and Todd examine how environment and experience affect mate choice, formation and maintenance of relationships, reproductive strategies, and sexual behavior in humans.

 Origins and expression of differences among the sexes

-- Demas, Foley, Smith, Sengelaub, Hurley, Wellman and Rosvall address how hormonal effects on cellular physiology and anatomy induce sexually dimorphic physiology and behavior at the organismal level.
+- Demas, Hurley, Moczek, Ragsdale, Smith, Sengelaub, and Wellman address how hormonal effects on cellular physiology and anatomy induce sexually dimorphic morphology, physiology, and behavior at the organismal level.

-- Demas, Heiman, Ketterson, Sanders, Sengelaub, and Smith study the roles of hormones in mediating developmental and adult plasticity in fertility and reproductive behavior, including that of humans.
+- Demas, Rosvall, Sengelaub, and Smith study the roles of hormones in regulating developmental and adult plasticity in sex-specific reproductive behavior.